facebookresearch/spdl/docs/source/migration/why.rst

     (from subprocess-based parallelism to thread-based parallelism, and from object-oriented composition to functional composition), it is inevitable to require some changes on the model training code.

-2. *Async I/O*
-    We made the exposure of Async I/O minimum in :py:class:`spdl.dataloader.Pipeline`, however, for those who are not familiar with the concept of async io, it might be confusing at first.
-3. *Requires functions that are thread-safe and release GIL* Until free-threading (a.k.a no-GIL) Python becomes available, to achieve high throughput with :py:class:`spdl.dataloader.Pipeline`, one must use functions that are thread-safe and release GIL.
+2. *Requires functions that release GIL*
+    Until free-threaded (a.k.a no-GIL) Python becomes available, to achieve high throughput with :py:class:`spdl.dataloader.Pipeline`, one must use functions that are thread-safe and release GIL.